platformsh/platformsh-docs/docs/src/languages/php/redis.md

 To ease the installation of a customer version of Relay, use the [Relay install script](https://github.com/platformsh/snippets/blob/main/src/install-relay.sh).
 Invoke this script from your build hook, specifying a version.
 Any tagged version of the library is acceptable:
-## Change extension or version

-To change the Redis extension or the version you are using, update the build hook and clear the build cache: `platform project:clear-build-cache`.
-The new version is *not* be used until you clear the build cache.

-There is no need to declare the extension in the `runtime` block.
-That is only for pre-built extensions.

 ```yaml {location=".platform.app.yaml"}
 hooks: